monetamio/docs/en/framework/core/defaults/README.md

 * __modules/templates.js__
 * __modules/theme.js__

-In addition to the `$.fn.blockstrap.defaults()` function called prior to the dependencies and modules being included there is another function as __core__ (`$.fn.blockstrap.core.defaults`) that creates skeleton functionality for the following functions if their corresponding modules are not included within the initial configuration:
+In addition to the `$.fn.blockstrap.defaults()` function called prior to the dependencies and modules being included there is another function within __core__ (`$.fn.blockstrap.core.defaults`) that creates skeleton functionality for the following functions if their corresponding modules are not included within the initial configuration:

 * __Data Module__: `$.fn.blockstrap.data.find()`
 * __Data Module__: `$.fn.blockstrap.data.save()`
 * __Security Module__: `$.fn.blockstrap.security.loggedin()`

+These are common modules used throughout other modules, and the skeleton functions auto-included do nothing more than prevent errors.

 ---